 In sports and activities conducted in multiple classes, IHSA member schools are divided into classes according to enrollment.
-The following policy describes the steps required to determine a school's classification enrollment and the enrollment cutoffs for each class.
+The following policy describes the steps required to determine a school's classification enrollment, the enrollment cutoffs for each class, and a school's classification.